eliohr/CMSC698/ConductorCamera/README.md

 ## Tempo Determination Logic
 - Low-pass filtering to smooth out minor jitters
-- Peak Detection Algorithm to determine local Y-coordinate maxima on scales of beats and measures
+- Beat Detection Algorithm to determine local acceleration peaks
+    - Velocity/Acceleration: The "flick" of the hand often corresponds to a peak in acceleration, which can be a more robust indicator than just position.
+You might derive velocity from coordinate changes and then acceleration.
-    - Thresholding: A minimum vertical displacement to qualify as a beat.
+    - Thresholding: A minimum displacement to qualify as a beat.
     - Time-based Windowing: Peaks must occur within a reasonable time window to be considered part of a rhythmic pattern.
-    - Velocity/Acceleration: The "flick" of the hand often corresponds to a peak in acceleration, which can be a more robust indicator than just position.
-You might derive velocity from y-coordinate changes and then acceleration.
 - Tempo Calculation
     * Measure the time between detected peaks (Inter-Beat Interval - IBI).
     * Convert IBI to BPM: BPM = 60 / IBI (in seconds).